 3 Good Times to Consider Refinancing

-Thanks to the seemingly endless buzz around refinancing, you might be wondering whether now is a good time for you to refinance, and the team at Local Mortgage would like to help you figure that out.
-For that reason, today’s article will cover three times to consider refinancing.
+You might be wondering whether now is a good time for you to refinance, and the team at Local Mortgage would like to help you figure that out.
+This article will cover three times to consider refinancing.
 If you would like to learn more after reading our post, then contact Local Mortgage to discuss your circumstances with one of our mortgage experts.

 Interest Rates Drop Below the Rate on Your Mortgage

-Perhaps the single best time to consider refinancing is when the mortgage interest rates fall below the interest rate on your home loan.
-Since interest rates have consistently fallen to new historical lows over the last five years, there is a good chance that you can refinance to a lower interest rate right now.
+Perhaps the single best time to consider refinancing is when mortgage interest rates fall below the current interest rate on your home loan.

-Be sure to check out the No Closing Cost refinance from Local Mortgage.
+Be sure to check out the No Closing Cost refinance.
 This is a great way to take advantage of lower rates without paying any upfront costs or increasing your loan balance to cover closing costs.
 Borrowers enjoy the immediate savings of the lower interest rate with our No Closing Cost refinance program.

 Any homeowner that has gone through the mortgage process is probably aware that credit scores have a major impact on the financial details of a mortgage.
 If you had a below-average credit score and payment history when you bought your house, then your mortgage may have a high interest rate compared to similar mortgages taken out at the time.
 Of course, higher interest rates correspond to higher monthly payments, meaning that a low credit score can cost you money when you get a home loan.